An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: Preliminaries

-In this subsection, we first recall the definition of the HSP and some relevant concepts, including generalized inner products and orthogonal subgroups. \begin{defn}{\textnormal{(Hidden Subgroup Problem)}} \cite{NC00} Let $G$ be a group and $H$ be a subgroup of $G$.
-Consider a function $f$ from $G$ to a set $Y$ satisfying the following condition,
+In this section, we first recall the definition of the HSP and provide some basic concepts of the representation theory for finite abelian groups. \begin{defn}{\textnormal{(HSP)}} \cite{NC00} Let $G$ be a group and $H$ be a subgroup of $G$.
+Consider a function $f$ from $G$ to a finite set $Y$ satisfying the following condition,

-for all $x,y\in G.$ HSP is to identify a generating set of $H$ using evaluations of $f$. \end{defn} This definition of HSP provides the formal framework for many algebraic and number theoretic problems including Simon's problem and integer factorization: Simon's problem can be considered as the HSP with the Boolean group $(\mathbb{Z}_2^n, \oplus)$, and the integer-factorization can be characterized as a period-finding problem, which is the HSP on the cyclic group $(\mathbb{Z}_N, +)$.
+for all $x,y\in G$.
+HSP is to identify a generating set of $H$ using evaluations of $f$. \end{defn} This definition of HSP provides the formal framework for many algebraic and number theoretic problems including Simon's problem and integer factorization: Simon's problem can be considered as the HSP with the Boolean group $(\mathbb{Z}_2^n, \oplus)$, and the integer-factorization can be characterized as a period-finding problem, which is the HSP on the cyclic group $(\mathbb{Z}_N, +)$.
+Classically, HSP is believed to be hard to solve in general.
+However, for AHSP, where $G$ is an abelian group, there exists a polynomial-time quantum algorithm with respect to $\log{|G|}$.

-Because every finite abelian group is isomorphic to a direct sum of finite cyclic groups, we can, without loss of generality, characterize the structure of $G$ and $H$ in Definition~\ref{HSP} as follows; for a finite abelian group $G$, there exist a positive integer $k$ and finite cyclic groups $\mathbb{Z}_{{N}_j}$ for $j=1,\ldots, k$~\cite{Note1} such that